srraley/InterviewQuestions/codeChallenges/MinifyString/MinifyString.md

   flavor: "10/10",
 };'

-DECLARE @Bank TABLE (
+DECLARE #Bank TABLE (
-  id   INT IDENTITY,
+  Id   INT IDENTITY,
   Cash MONEY
 )

 SELECT Cash
 FROM #Bank
-WHERE   id IS NOT NULL
+WHERE   Id IS NOT NULL
     AND Cash >= 100 / 1

 /*